-The General Regulations concerning the use of electronic calculators are contained in the Handbook for Centres.
+The General Regulations concerning the use of electronic calculators are contained in the Cambridge Handbook.

 Unless stated otherwise within an individual question, three figure accuracy will be required.
 This means that four figure accuracy should be shown throughout the working, including cases where answers are used in subsequent parts of the question.
 Premature approximation will be penalised, where appropriate.